wayne-e/qr-code-component/README.md

 ### What I learned

+I learned about Mobile-first workflow.
-I learned about Mobile-first workflow and a lot of things xd
+I learned about the importance of using relative units like em and rem.

-To see how you can add code snippets, see below:
+I learned about the css box-sizing property, that make it easier to calculate the size of an element.

 ## Author